DataDog/documentation/content/en/continuous_integration/setup_tests/dotnet.md

 ## Custom instrumentation

-Your setup for custom instrumentation depends on the `dd-trace` version and includes additional steps:

 <div class="alert alert-warning">
-  <strong>Note:</strong> If you are using custom instrumentation, you must keep the package versions (`dd-trace` and `Datadog.Trace` NuGet packages) in sync.
+  <strong>Note:</strong> Your custom instrumentation setup depends on the `dd-trace` version.
+To use the custom instrumentation, you must keep the package versions for `dd-trace` and `Datadog.Trace` NuGet packages in sync.
 </div>

-To use custom instrumentation in your .NET application:
+To use the custom instrumentation in your .NET application:

 1. Execute `dd-trace --version` to get the version of the tool.
 1. Add the `Datadog.Trace` [NuGet package][3] with the same version to your application.
 2. In your application code, access the global tracer through the `Datadog.Trace.Tracer.Instance` property to create new spans.

-For more information on adding spans and tags for custom instrumentation, see the [.NET Custom Instrumentation documentation][4].
+For more information about how to add spans and tags for custom instrumentation, see the [.NET Custom Instrumentation documentation][4].

 ## Further reading